Eight Covid-19 deaths reported in Berryville nursing home

-The Arkansas Department of Health (ADH) has reported that an outbreak of the coronavirus disease-2019 (Covid-19) at the Autumn Hill Therapy and Living Center in Berryville has resulted in the deaths of eight residents.
+The Arkansas Department of Health (ADH) has reported that an outbreak of Covid-19 at the Autumn Hill Therapy and Living Center in Berryville has resulted in the deaths of eight residents recently.

-Danyelle Harris, public information officer for ADH, wrote in an email to the Eureka Springs Independent Oct.
+Danyelle Harris, public information officer for ADH, wrote in an email to ESI on Oct.
 26 that up-to-date numbers for Autumn Hill include the eight deaths out of 46 resident cases.
 She said 15 cases are considered active and 23 are listed as recovered.
 The staff has also been hit, with ADH indicating 36 total staff cases with one active, and 35 recovered.

 ADH listed 13 Covid-19 fatalities in Carroll County as of Oct.
-16. The addition of the eight cases at the Berryville nursing home increases the county’s death total by 62 percent.
+16, and addition of the eight deaths increases the county’s total by 62 percent.
 The total number of people testing positive for Covid-19 in Carroll County was reported by ADH as 951 on Oct.
 26.

-The virus is widespread in nursing homes and assisted living facilities throughout the state and the country.
-About 80 percent the victims of Covid-19 are over 65 years old.
+The virus is widespread in nursing homes and assisted living facilities throughout the state and the country, and about 80 percent the victims of Covid-19 are over 65 years old.
 An ADH report Oct.
-23 indicated that 4,332 residents of nursing homes and assisted living facilities statewide had tested positive with about ten percent–684–dying from the virus.
+23 indicated that 4,332 residents of nursing homes and assisted living facilities statewide had tested positive with about ten percent – 684 –dying.
 The virus has also infected 3,071 healthcare workers and staff at nursing homes, and two have died.

 “Thank you for your inquiry.
 Autumn Hill is closely monitoring updates related to Covid-19 and has implemented CDC and CMS recommended Covid-19 prevention strategies.